prezi/dashboard-controller/README.md

   <img src="../master/README_images/master_slave_architecture.png?raw=true)"/>
 </p>

- - website and HipChat bot
+ - website and/or HipChat bot
   - Sends user input as JSON in a POST request to master.
  - master
   - Receives JSON from the website or HipChat bot.
   - Parses the input and passes JSON to proper slave.
   - Compatible with OS X.
  - slave
-  - Receives url from master and loads url in a browser.
+  - Receives URL from master and loads URL in a browser.
   - Compatible with OS X and Linux operating systems with Google Chrome installed.

 Alternatively, the slave can be extended with a proxy to open sites that require user authentication.

  - proxy ([mitmproxy](https://mitmproxy.org/))
-  - Receives and forwards GET request from slave.
+  - Receives and forwards all GET requests from slave.
-  - If request is for a domain that requires authentication, attaches a authentication header to the request.
+  - If request is for a domain that requires authentication, attaches the proper authentication header to the request.
   - Sends website content back to slave.

-Alternatively, the slave can be extended with a proxy to open sites that require user authentication.

 <p align="center">